zdanek/maverick/manifests/puppet-modules/apache/README.md

 ##### `apache_name`

 The name of the Apache package to install.
-If you are using a non-standard Apache package, such as those from Red Hat's software collections, you might need to override the default setting.
+If you are using a non-standard Apache package you might need to override the default setting.

+For CentOS/RHEL Software Collections (SCL), you can also use `apache::version::scl_httpd_version`.

 Default: Depends on the user set by [`apache::params`][] class, based on your operating system: